Opt-Mucca/Adaptive-Cutsel-MILP/README.md

 `source ./set_venv`

 Now go and install SCIP from <https://www.scipopt.org/index.php#download>.
-For Ubuntu / Debian, the .sh installer is the easiest choice if you don't want to configure it yourself).
-The cut selector plugin, which features heavily in this research is available from SCIP 8.0+.
+For Ubuntu / Debian, the .sh installer is the easiest choice if you don't want to configure it yourself.
+The cut selector plugin, which features heavily in this research is only available from SCIP 8.0+.

 You can test if SCIP is installed by locating `/bin/scip` and calling it through the command line.
 SCIP should hopefully open.

 One then needs to install PySCIPOpt <https://github.com/scipopt/PySCIPOpt>.
 I would recommend following the `INSTALL.md` guide.
 Make sure to have set your environment variable pointing to SCIP!
 You can test if this has been properly installed by running one of the tests, or by trying to import `Model`.
-This research was done on the branch `mt/cut_selector_plugin`, but is available from PySCIPOpt version 4.1.0+.

-- How to run the software
+## Run Guide

 We use Nohup <https://en.wikipedia.org/wiki/Nohup> to run all of our jobs and to capture output of the main function calls.
 It also allows jobs to be started through a SHH connection.
-Using this is not necessary however, so feel free to use whatever software you prefer.
+Using this is not a requirement, so feel free to use whatever software you prefer.
 An example call to redirect output to `nohup/nohup.out` and to run the process in the background would be

 `nohup python dir/example.py > nohup/nohup.out &`

-##### 1
-We assume the instances that are going to be used are located in `Instances/Instances`.
-Feel free to throw your own instances in that directory.
-Alternatively, one can run `Instances/get_instances.py`, which will download all MIPLIB instances from the website <https://miplib.zib.de/>.

-An example run: `python Instances/get_instances.py`

-##### 2
+For all the following calls, we assume all data and result files are from a directory indexed by the data set name.
+E .g. `Instances/MIPLIB2017/Instances` or `outfiles/NN-Verification/run_170`.

+- Download Instances

+To obtain the MIPLIB2017 instances we have created an automatic script.
+Simply run:

+`python Instances/MIPLIB2017/get_instances.py`

+This script will download all MIPLIB2017 instances from the website <https://miplib.zib.de/>.
+Note that the csv file `collection_set.csv` is used to filter out numerically troublesome instances etc. The best solution from the MIPLIB website is also downloaded for each instance (although this is not used in our experiment by default).

+For the NN-Verification data set, please download all instances at the website
+<https://github.com/deepmind/deepmind-research/tree/master/neural_mip_solving>.
+Due to computational constraints,
+the entire data set may be too large.
+For this reason, we have a script that randomly selects a subset of the instances.
+One can run this script with the following:

+`python Instances/NN-Verification/select_instance_subset.py path/to/downloaded/instances path/to/place/subset/instances`

+- Generate standard data

 We will generate the standard data associated with each of the instances using `Slurm/generate_standard_data.py`.
-Standard data in this context is a `.sol` file for every instance, a `.yml` file containing solving quality measures (e.g. solve_time) when run with default cut selector parameter values, and an additional `.yml` file for a run with default settings restricted to the root node.
-Both `.yml` files have an accompanying `.log` file showing all output from SCIP.
+Standard data in this context is a `.sol` file for every instance, and a `.yml` file containing solving quality measures (e.g. solve_time) when run with default cut selector parameter values.
+The `.yml` files have accompanying `.log` files showing all output from SCIP.
-Additionally there is a `.stats` file for each run with statistics from SCIP.
-While generating this data, we also filter out undesirable instances.
+Additionally there are `.stats` files for each run with statistics from SCIP.
+While generating this data we also filter out undesirable instances.
 Change the methods we use to filter out those instances as you wish!
-This function also puts all problems through presolve and outputs the instance as a transformed problem.
-We do this as we want to remove redundancy from the formulations, and mimic the actual solving process, but don't want to run presolve each time we read in a problem.
-All output from this function (including now transformed `.mps` files are placed into `transformed_problems/`.)
+This function also puts all problems through presolve and outputs the instance (a `.mps` file) as a transformed problem .
+We do this as we want to remove redundancy from the formulations and mimic the actual solving process, but don't want to run presolve each time we read in a problem.
+The files created by this function are placed into several different directories.

-An example run: `nohup python Slurm/generate_standard_data.py Instances/Instances/ Instances /Solutions/ transformed_problems/ experiments/temp_files/ slurm_outfiles/ 3 > nohup/generate_standard_data.out &`
+An example run:

-##### 3
+`nohup python Slurm/generate_standard_data.py instance_dir solution_dir transformed_instance_dir
+ transformed_solution_dir root_results_dir tree_results_dir temp_file_dir outfile_dir num_rand_seeds True False
+ True > nohup/MIPLIB2017/generate_standard_data.out &`

+Note that `solution_dir` here can be empty, and we will then find the best solutions after x-minutes.
+The last arguments are just for the user to inform the script if files are in compressed format, lp or mps, and if the solution directory is empty.

+ - Generate GCNN input

-We will generate the feature vectors that create our bipartite graph representation of a MILP.
+ We will now generate the GCNN feature vectors that create our bipartite graph representation of a MILP.
 This representation and the extraction code we use was inspired by <https://github.com/ds4dm/learn2branch>.
 The feature extraction is done by disabling everything but branching, and then including the branching rule `BranchRules/RootNodeFeatureExtractorBranchRule.py`.
 Browse the method if you're interested in the exact features and how they're retrieved.
-Note that by default we do not save the non-static features, but that can be rectified by uncommenting the appropriate lines.
+Note that by default we do not save the non-static features, but that can be changed by uncommenting the appropriate lines.
 Calling this function will create `coefficients.npy, col_features.npy, edge_indices.npy, row_features.npy` for each
 instance, where these files are used to construct the input into our graph neural network.
 An example call to run this would be:

-An example run: `nohup python Slurm/generate_feature_vectors.py transformed_problems/ experiments/temp_files/
+An example run: `nohup python Slurm/generate_feature_vectors.py transformed_instance_dir/ feature_dir/ temp_file_dir
-slurm_outfiles/ 3 > nohup/generate_features.out &`
+ outfile_dir num_rand_seeds >  nohup/MIPLIB2017/generate_features.out &`

-##### 4

-To both filter out undesirable instances and to see the potential gain by using adaptive parameter choices, one can run `Slurm/parameter_sweep.py`.
-This will delete some instances and their solve information from `transformed_problems/`, and will create the file `transformed_problems/potential_improvements.yaml`.
-Note that this must be run after `Slurm/generate_standard_data.py` else there will be no .sol files and standard data to compare against.
+- Perform a grid search

+The following is a guide for how to perform a grid search of the cut selector parameter space.
+This script generates all the following parameter combinations:

+\sum_{i=1}^{4} \lambda_{i} = 1, | \lambda_{i} = \frac{\beta_{i}}{10}, \beta_{i} \in
+ \mathbb{N}, \quad \forall i \in \{1,2,3,4\}

+It stores the results of all parameters over each instance.
+It also stores the best parameter choice.
+In the case that the best performing parameter is near identical to the worst, and in the case that many parameter choices are the best, we remove the instance from our data set for later experiments.
+The two files creates are:

+`results/Instance-Set/grid_search.yaml` and `results/Instance-Set/all_grid_runs.yaml`

+An example run is:

-An example run: `nohup python Slurm/parameter_sweep.py transformed_problems/ experiments/temp_files/
+`nohup python Slurm/parameter_sweep.py transformed_instance_dir/ transformed_solution_dir/ feature_dir
-slurm_outfiles/ True > nohup/grid_search.out &`
+ default_root_results_dir default_tree_results_dir final_results_dir temp_file_dir outfile_dir True >

-##### 5 (optional)
+ nohup/MIPLIB2017/grid_search.out &`

+The last argument of this script is whether or not we want to run root node experiments.
+We have to pass both the root node default results and tree default results for the instance filtering methods.

+- Generate random seed (optional)

 To find the random seed we will use to initialise our neural network, we can run the script `scripts/random_seed_finder.py`.
-This will load all of our instances and random SCIP seeds, and find the random torch seed that minimises the output distance to the vector [0.25,0.25,0.25,0.25].
+This will load all of our instances for all our SCIP seeds, and find the random torch seed that minimises the output distance to the vector [0.25,0.25,0.25,0.25].
 This initialisation process does not have to be used, but we believe that it gives the neural network more freedom on deciding which parameters are important through learning.
+For further explanation on this choice, please see the paper.

-An example run: `nohup python scripts/random_seed_finder.py transformed_problems/ > nohup/random_seed_finder.out &`
+An example run: `nohup python scripts/random_seed_finder.py transformed_instances/ features/ > nohup /MIPLIB2017/random_seed_finder.out &`

-##### 6

-Now we can train a neural network!
-We should have all the appropriate files in `transformed_problems/`.
-A call to this function produces a saved neural network file `transformed_problems/actor.pt` that corresponds to an object of `GNN/GNN.py::GNNPolicy`.
-The function centrally creates the samples we use in training, and updates the neural network, but each call to a SCIP solve is an individual job that is run on the cluster through SLURM and saves its results to a file.
+- Run SMAC (standard ML approach)

+Before we run our method, it is interesting to see how standard methods perform for this learning challenge.
+To this end we run SMAC, see the website: <https://www.automl.org/automated-algorithm-design/algorithm-configuration /smac/>.
+The function that SMAC tries to manimise is the primal-dual difference relative to that produced by default parameters over all instance and seed combinations.
+So after each prediction from SMAC it runs the predicted parameter choice over all instance-seed pairs.
+An example run is:

+`nohup python Slurm/smac_runs.py training_instance_dir test_instance_dir solution_dir default_results_dir
+results_this_experiment_dir temp_file_dir outfile_dir 250 667`

+The last two arguments are the number of epochs and the random seed.
+For our experiments we used the random seed 2022.

+- Train the GCNN

+We should now have all the appropriate data for training a GCNN.
+The goal of the following call will be to produce a saved GCNN file `results_to_somewhere/actor.pt` that corresponds to an object of `GNN/GNN.py:GNNPolicy`.
+Note that the GCNN is periodically saved, but that for our results only the final GCNN is used.
 The various measures of SCIPs solution quality and of the neural networks training itself are saved to tensorboard.
-The final boolean input decides if you want to iteratively recreate a base `GNN/GNN.py::GNNPolicy` and overfit on individual instances, creating `transformed_problems/instance_name.pt` for each instance.
-This occurs when True is used, as opposed to False, which trains a single neural network `transformed_problems/actor.pt` that trains using batches over the entire instance set.
+An example call is:

+`nohup python Slurm/train_neural_network.py train_instance_dir test_instance_dir solution_dir feature_dir
+ default_results_dir results_this_run_dir tensorboard_dir temp_file_dir None outfile_dir 250 0.1 20 667 False >
+ nohup/MIPLIB2017/train_network.out &`

-Here 500 is the number of epochs (times each instance is seen), 0.025 is the relative batch size (So each batch is 2.5% of the instance set size), 20 is the number of samples from the normal distribution taken using the REINFORCE algorithm, 953 is the random seed found from  the above (5 (optional)), and False tells us that we want to train a single neural network.
+In this call, `None` is the previous network, which in case of wanting to pause training or to preload another network can be a path to `saved_actor.pt`. `250` is the number of epochs, `0.1` is the relative batch size (10% of the training set per batch), `20` is the number of samples from the normal distribution taken using the REINFORCE algorithm, `667` is the random seeds found from our script above, and `False` is because we don't want to train invidiaul networks per instance (an experiment done in the original paper version).
-An example run: `nohup python Slurm/train_neural_network.py transformed_problems/ experiments /runs/ experiments/temp_files/ None slurm_outfiles/ 500 0.025 20 953 False > nohup/train_network.out &`

-##### 7
+- Evaluate trained GCNN

-To evaluate a trained network and do a single run with no updates, one can run `Slurm/evaluate_trained_network.py`.
-This uses the mean of the multivariate normal distributions as the singular sample for each call to SCIP.
-The results of the run are also output into tensorboard.
+After training the network, one might want to evaluate the results on a different data set, or check the results again.
+This is possible using the script below.
+Note that the mean of the multivariate normal distribution is used as the singular sample for each call to SCIP.
+Tensorboard can be used to visualise the results of these runs too.

-An example run: `nohup python Slurm/generate_standard_data.py transformed_problems/ experiments/runs/
-experiments/temp_files/ transformed_problems/actor.pt slurm_outfiles/ True > nohup/nohup.out &`
+`nohup python Slurm/evaluate_trained_network.py instance_dir/ solution_dir feature_dir default_results_dir
+ results_this_run_dir tensorboard_dir temp_file_dir path_to_gcnn outfile_dir True > nohup/MIPLIB2017/evaluate_network
+ .out &`

+The final argument `True` is if we want to evaluate our runs when restircting to the root node or not.

+#### Thanks for Reading!!
+I hope this code helps you with your research.
+Please feel free to send any issues.